some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

 In this section SOME/IP-SD in cases of errors (e.g. lost or corrupted packets) is discussed.
-This may also be understood as rationale for the mechanisms used and the configuration possible.
+This is also understood as rationale for the mechanisms used and the configuration possible.

 .. feat_req:: ⓘ
     :id: feat_req_someipsd_842